kubernetes/website/content/en/docs/tasks/manage-daemon/pods-some-nodes.md

 ### Step 3: Create the {{<glossary_tooltip term_id="daemonset" text="DaemonSet">}}

-Create the daemonset from the manifest by using `kubectl create` or `kubectl apply`
+Create the DaemonSet from the manifest by using `kubectl create` or `kubectl apply`

 Let's label another node as `ssd=true`.